11801519lpu/IndianRail-Eficiency/README.md

 Here for the rquired project, we are supposed to use the code done using C programming usinglocksand condition variables

+Locks are methods of synchronization used to prevent multiple threads from accessing a resource at the same time.
+Usually, they are advisory locks, meaning that each thread must cooperate in gaining and releasing locks.
+More difficult to implement and less common, mandatory locks actually prevent any other thread from accessing a resource, and issue an exception if this occurs.

+There are only two operations that can be applied to a condition variable: wait and signal.
+When a thread executes a wait call on a condition variable, it is immediately suspended and put into the waiting queue of that condition variable.
+Thus, this thread is suspended and is waiting for the event that is represented by the condition variable to occur.
+Because the calling thread is the only thread that is running in the monitor, it "owns" the monitor lock.

+One common lock mechanism is the semaphore.

 lock_init(struct lock* lock)

 lock_acquire(struct lock* lock)